 Vitiligo can be highly variable in extent, spread rate and response to treatment.
 In the past decade, several new treatments have emerged for the improvement of this once untreatable condition.
 With the combination of narrowband phototherapy and topical treatments, success rates are now in the order of 60%- 80%.

 Our Vitiligo Skin Re-pigmentation Program has been designed as a 20-week combination of two of the most powerful vitiligo treatment methods that kick-start the re-pigmentation process.
-Our clients usually commence with anti-inflammatory creams and vitamin D preparations together with narrowband photo-therapy.
-The majority of clients notice new pigment formation within a few weeks of therapy.
+Our patients usually commence with anti-inflammatory creams and vitamin D preparations together with narrowband photo-therapy.
+The majority of patients notice new pigment formation within a few weeks of therapy.
 Areas such as the face and neck seem to respond much better than the extremities.

 Contrary to popular belief, vitiligo responds well to a tailored treatment program.